f5devcentral/access-labs/class4/module1/lab1.rst

 Lab 1: SAML Service Provider(SP)
 =====================================

-In this lab you will learn how to create, modify, and delete Access related objects.
+In this lab you will learn how to create and delete Access related objects.

 Task 1 - Import Postman Collections
 -----------------------------------------------------------------------